-DANGERSome laser products contain an embedded Class 3A or Class 3B laser diode.
-Note the following.
+Some laser products contain an embedded Class 3A or Class 3B laser diode.
+Note the following:

 Laser radiation when open.
 Do not stare into the beam, do not view directly with optical instruments, and avoid direct exposure to the beam.

 - 6. Touch the static-protective bag containing the drive to any unpainted metal surface on the server; then, remove the drive from the bag and place it on a static-protective surface. - 7.
 Set any jumpers or switches on the drive according to the documentation that comes with the drive. - 8.
-Push the drive into the bay. - 9.
+Push the drive into the bay.
+If your drive has electronic components exposed, pay particular attention to the angle at which you push the drive into the bay to prevent drive damage. - 9.
 If the drive is an IDE device, plug one connector of the IDE cable into the back of the drive and the other end of the cable into the IDE connector (J30) on the system board.